Galileo-Galilei/kedro-mlflow-tutorial/README.md

 curl -d '{"columns":["text"],"index":[0,1],"data":[["This movie is cool"],["awful film"]]}' -H 'Content-Type: application/json'  localhost:5000/invocations
 ```

-The more common way to deploy it is to dockerize it, but this is beyond the scope of this tutorial.
+The most common way to deploy it is to dockerize it, but this is beyond the scope of this tutorial.
 Mlflow provides a lot of [documentation on deployment](https://www.mlflow.org/docs/latest/python_api/mlflow.deployments.html) on different target platforms.